Topics on this page

 Sliding-scale rates and discounted advance bulk payment packages are available at the Melrose office only.

+All services are provided on a self-pay basis.
 Payments may be made by cash, check, credit card or through a State Crime Victims Compensation Fund for qualified individuals.

 The Cambridge office only is an ADA compliant accessible facility.